Stede Bonnet: Pre-criminal life

 Stede Bonnet was born in 1688, and he was christened at Christ Church parish on 29 July 1688.
 His parents, Edward and Sarah Bonnet, owned an estate of over 400 acre southeast of Bridgetown, Barbados, which was bequeathed to Bonnet upon his father's death in 1694.
 Bonnet received a good education, and lived as one of the richest and highest members of Bridgetown society.
+After his parents’ death, Bonnet was raised by his maternal grandfather and deputy secretary of Barbados, John Whetstone, who was son of Thomas Whetstone and grandnephew of Oliver Cromwell.
 Bonnet married Mary Allamby in Bridgetown on 21 November 1709.
 They had three sons – Allamby (who died by 1715), Edward, and Stede Jr – and a daughter, Mary.
 The three surviving children were all younger than five when their father abandoned them for piracy.

 In the Oxford Dictionary of National Biography, historian Robert C. Ritchie suggests that Bonnet was driven to piracy to escape his bad marriage, or to "recapture his more adventurous youth".
 Details of Bonnet's military service are unclear, but he held the rank of major in the Barbados militia.
 (Note: Another of Bonnet's contemporaries who preferred to retain his military rank rather than be addressed as Captain was Major Penner.)
 Bonnet's militia service coincided with the War of the Spanish Succession, but there is no record that he took part in the fighting.